Surprising Primary Wins for Pro-Life Women

 The subtext of the dispute regarding O’Donnell, say some observers, is the perceived viability of social issues in a midterm election widely viewed as a referendum on President Obama’s economic policies.

-“Fiscal issues have been primary in most people’s minds and in the media,” acknowledged Tom McClusky, vice president for government affairs for the Family Research Council, which also endorsed O’Donnell.
+“Fiscal issues have been primary in most people’s minds and in the media,” acknowledged Tom McClusky, vice president for government affairs of the Family Research Council, which also endorsed O’Donnell.
 “But when you look at the nuts and bolts of the primary campaigns, life issues have been foremost.”

 “In Alaska, Joe Miller’s win was attributed to his all-out support for parental notification — unlike [Lisa] Murkowski, his opponent in the primary.
 Angle, Marco Rubio, the Florida Senate candidate, and Nikki Haley, the candidate for governor of South Carolina, have all embraced social issues,” said McClusky.

-Focusing on strategic party goals, while affirming the conservative principles that drive the party’s base, has been a tough balancing act for GOP leaders ever since “Reagan Democrats” altered the GOP’s political composition in the 1980s.
+Focusing on strategic party goals while affirming the conservative principles that drive the party’s base has been a tough balancing act for GOP leaders ever since “Reagan Democrats” altered the GOP’s political composition in the 1980s.
 Sarah Palin, another unpredictable force in the party, backed O’Donnell.

 This year, the rise of the Tea Party movement, a grassroots initiative that includes libertarians and social conservatives, has further complicated the work of the National Republican Senatorial Committee: Sens.
 Bob Bennett of Utah and Murkowski of Alaska were among the eight establishment candidates who lost their primaries this year.